hyperledger/indy-hipe/text/messaging-protocol/README.md

 ```

 * The message id is the nonce received earlier and is proof that Bob received an authentic connection offer.
+* Content includes the following:
-* In the message content, Bob sends a DID representing his side of the connection, so Alice can respond to him.
-He also sends a verification key so that Alice can send him encrypted messages, and his own endpoint information so Alice can anoncrypt the entire message.
+  * A DID representing Bob's side of the connection, so Alice can respond to him
+  * A new, connection-specific verification key so that Alice can send him authcrypted messages
+  * His own endpoint information so Alice can anoncrypt the entire message.

 Bob then anoncrypts the whole `con_req` message using Alice's endpoint verification key, so that only she can decrypt it.